alehuo/ObdBackend/README.md

 **Requires:** Data as request body, token as query param or x-access-token header value

 **Returns:** *HTTP 201* if data is added successfully, *HTTP 400* otherwise.

+## License

+#### GNU General Public License v3

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.